Ayushman-Pyne/Obsidian-Brain/6 - Full Notes/Week 0 - Scratch.md

 ## Homework

-The homework i made was a scratch ping pong game that had a soothing background music and some sound effects. three sprites with different costumes and different backdrops with level changing features.
+The homework I made was a scratch ping pong game that had a soothing background music and some sound effects. three sprites with different costumes and different backdrops with level changing features.

 Here's the link to the .sb3 file: [[The Ultimate ping pong game.sb3]]